Scarborough, Ontario: Education

-University of Toronto Scarborough is one of two post-secondary institutions located in Scarborough.
+The University of Toronto is one of two post-secondary institutions located in Scarborough.

 Both Agincourt Collegiate Institute and R. H. King Academy claim to be the oldest secondary schools in the district.
 Agincourt Collegiate Institute (the former Agincourt Continuation School) opened in 1915.
 It became a high school in 1954.
 R. H. King Academy opened in 1922 as the Scarborough High School being the first high school in the Scarborough area at that time, and became a collegiate in 1930.

 Four public school boards operate primary and secondary schools in the district: Conseil scolaire catholique MonAvenir (CSCM), Conseil scolaire Viamonde (CSV), the Toronto Catholic District School Board (TCDSB), and the Toronto District School Board (TDSB).
 CSV and TDSB operate as secular public school boards, the former operating French first language institutiona, whereas the latter operates English first language institutions.
 The other two school boards, CSCM and TCDSB, operate as public separate school boards, the former operating French first-language separate schools, the latter operating English first-language separate schools.
 As of 2008, there are 28 secondary schools in Scarborough.

 In addition to primary and secondary schools, two post-secondary institutions are located in Scarborough.
-The University of Toronto expanded in 1964 and built the University of Toronto Scarborough, which has an enrolment of 10,000 students as of 2006.
+The University of Toronto maintains a Scarborough campus, established in 1964, which has an enrolment of more than 15,000 students as of 2024.
 Centennial College was opened in 1966.
 It was the first vocational college to open in Ontario.
 Starting from one campus in Warden Woods, it grew to three campuses across Scarborough (and two others located in East York and North York).